LISTEN TO AUDIO OF THIS CONTENT

 Driving Performance Impaired

-“First generation antihistamines, such as diphenhydramine, are known to affect driving performance,” said the study’s lead author, Dr. John Weiler, a professor of medicine at the university.
-“However, we were surprised to find that this antihistamine has more impact on driving performance than alcohol does.”
+“First generation said the study’s lead author, Dr. John Weiler, a professor of medicine at the university.
+“However, we were surprised to find that this antihistamine has more impact on driving performance than alcohol does.”, such as diphenhydramine, are known to affect driving performance,”

 - The Iowa study also confirmed that drivers intoxicated on diphenhydramine (Benadryl) are less likely to realize they were impaired.
 Participants appeared unable to accurately assess their poor motor skills.